 Along with neutral candles, I have to include tall candlesticks.
 They look great on a tablescape, in the entryway, or on the mantel.
 They add height when you need it but don’t take up very much space.
 Easy to store and easy to move around also make them a decorating staple.

 Another go-to for me is white vases.
-So much so, that I donated over a dozen white vases during my great clean out.
+So much so, that I donated over a dozen white vases during my big cleanout.
 Just like the glass hurricanes they are so versatile and can be used during any season or holiday.
 They can be paired together in groups or stand-alone beautifully.

-Art prints are another easy item I love to change in our home each season and holiday.
-I reuse my favorite affordable frames and purchase prints from Etsy or Minted and have them printed at my local drug store.
+Art prints are another item on the list of the minimal decor must haves.
+I love to change the art in our home each season and holiday.
+And I reuse my favorite affordable frames and purchase prints from Etsy or Minted and have them printed at my local drug store.
 I can usually switch up the art in our home for less than twenty dollars.
+Check out FREE art prints here!

 Trays are one of my favorite ways to control the clutter in our home.
 Keeping a tray at our entryway console keeps our sunglasses, keys, and wallets contained while still looking decorative.
 I also use a tray in the kitchen for our dish soap, hand soap, and scrubs.
 Keeping the tray a neutral color or wood tone also allows them to be used during any season or holiday.
 Books are another one of my favorite items to decorate with.
 They are great for adding height to a vignette, fill in a blank space or create layers.
-Check out this post to see how I decorate with books and see my favorite design books!
+Check out my favorite coffee table books!

 While this might not be considered decor, it is something I have changed over the years.
 We have all white dishes for everything.
 They are our day to day dishes and the same ones we use during the holidays.
 It makes it easy to create a tablescape and I no longer need tons of storage for each holiday dish set.
 Gone are the days of having dozens of dish sets for each season or holiday to be displayed.

 It only takes a few decorative items and key pieces to decorate just about any space in the home.
-Keeping it simple and the decor minimal means less clutter and an organized home.
+Keeping it simple and having these minimal decor must haves means less clutter and an organized home.